juanmf/Java2PlantUML/README.md

 Usage
 =====

-Then add the plugin markup to your pom.xml.
+Then add the plugin markup to your desired project's pom.xml.
 For the sake of example, this plugin markup is included in its own pom.xml so you can run the plugin in this project too (after installing, of course).